Welcome to our store

 Solitaire Setting

-The solitaire setting is the most classic design for emerald cut engagement rings.
+A solitaire setting highlights the diamond shape without additional distractions and remains one of the most timeless choices for emerald cut engagement rings.

 Halo Setting